5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 # Conditions for Intel I225-V and 3rd Party WiFi/LAN Cards to work
-I noticed that some users have issues with getting 3rd party WiFi and Ethernet cards to work if they dropped the DMAR table and replaced it with a modified one with removed memory regions.
-The DMAR table of the Z490 Vision G contains 2 reserved memory regions – one is for the XCHI Controller which handles USB.
+I noticed that some users have issues with getting both 3rd party WiFi and Ethernet cards to work if they dropped the DMAR table and replaced it with a modified one with removed memory regions.
+The DMAR table of the Z490 Vision G contains 2 reserved memory regions – one of theme is for the XCHI Controller which handles USB.

-I've read in a support thread for the Aquantia 10 Gigabit Card that it worked when the memory region for the XHCI controller (PCI Path: 14,00) remained in the DMAR table.
-So I did some test with 3 tables: one without no memory regions and 2 more with either one or the other memory region included.
+I've read in a support thread for the Aquantia 10 Gigabit Ethernet Card that it worked when the memory region for the XHCI controller (PCI Path: 14,00) remained in the DMAR table.
+So I did some test with 3 variants of the DMAR table: one without memory regions and 2 more with either one or the other memory region included.
 It turns out: if you've flashed the custom firmware for the Intel I225-V Controller it doesn't matter if you drop, replace or keep the stock DMAR table as long as `Vt-d` is enabled and `DisableIoMapper` is set to `false`.
 On the stock firmware, it's a different story.
 Below you find the results of my tests and recommended settings for different scenarios.

 :warning: Please use the latest [release](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/releases) of my EFI folder before reporting issues.